zebrunner/carina/docs/advanced/program_flow.md

 These are user's classes, samples at carina-demo: [UserMapper](https://github.com/zebrunner/carina-demo/blob/master/src/main/java/com/qaprosoft/carina/demo/db/mappers/UserMapper.java), [ConnectionFactory](https://github.com/zebrunner/carina-demo/blob/master/src/main/java/com/qaprosoft/carina/demo/utils/ConnectionFactory.java), [User](https://github.com/zebrunner/carina-demo/blob/master/src/main/java/com/qaprosoft/carina/demo/db/models/User.java).

-###F.A.Q.
+###FAQ

-**Dependent vs independent tests.
+**Dependent vs. independent tests.
 Which approach is better?**

 Try to develop fully independent tests to reuse all the benefits of the multi-threading execution.
-For example [Zebrunner Selenium Grid](https://zebrunner.com/) provide 1000 threads as default limitation and allow to execute your full regression scenarios in a minutes!
+For example [Zebrunner Selenium Grid](https://zebrunner.com/) provides 1000 threads as default limitation and allow to execute your full regression scenarios in minutes!
 Use dependent methods via `dependsOnMethods` Test Annotation only if it is really required by Test logic.
-Carina will preserve all drivers for dependent methods so you can start driver in one method and procced with the page in another.
+Carina will preserve all drivers for dependent methods so you can start driver in one method and proceed to with the page in another.
 ```
 public class WebSampleSingleDriver implements IAbstractTest {
     HomePage homePage = null;